isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-from-here-to-eternity-archiving-and-immortality.md

 ---
 Selected pages from Sir Stamford Raffles' original instructions to Sir William Farquhar for the development of Singapore Town, 25 June 1819.10 Courtesy of National Archives of Singapore.

 Man is immortal; therefore he must die endlessly.
 For life is a creative idea; it can only find itself in changing forms.

-— RABINFRANATH TAGORE
+<div style="text-align: right">— RABINFRANATH TAGORE</div>

 Immortality — the idea of living eternally, never aging, dying or being forgotten — has captivated mankind throughout history.
 Humans — as sentient beings gifted with intellect, self-awareness and creativity, capable of love and the capacity to conceive and perceive infinity, yet bound by mortal bodies which invariably age and die — have always sought an escape from this inevitable fate.